MagedYousryKamel/Explore_US_Bikeshare_Data/README.md

-# Explore_US_Bikeshare_Data
+# Data Exploration with pandas on Bikeshare Data
-First project on Udacity data analysis professional track
+A Python project using Pandas & NumPy to explore bikeshare data from three files.
+A file for each city.